apache/incubator-kie-kogito-examples/serverless-workflow-github-showcase/README.md

 > **IMPORTANT!** Before proceeding, please make sure you have everything listed in this section ready.

 You may use CRC or Minikube if you don't have a cluster available with cluster admin rights.
-Or you can ask an administrator to install the prereqs for you.
+Or you can ask an administrator to install the prerequisites for you.

 To deploy this example in your Kubernetes/OpenShift cluster, you will need: